LIHPC-Computational-Geometry/pythonutil/README.md

 # pythonutil
-Toolkit for project with a Python binding
+Toolkit for project with a [Python](https://www.python.org/) binding.